comboed/comboed/README.md

 # Hey There!
 I'm Michael 👋

 Welcome to my github!
-My name's Mihchael Sarfo and I am a junior at Kean University studying Computer Science.
+My name's Michael Sarfo and I am a junior at Kean University studying Computer Science.
 I have a passion for computer programming and software development.
-This passion of mine has given me the ability to develop a multitude of programs and learn new technologies.

 ## About me 👨‍💻
 <p>
     <ul>